 The Guild has moved 7 times since 1970, including the last move to our current location in August 2020.
 With each move, the Guild has improved in the quality of work and gallery aesthetics.
 The requirements for joining have become more stringent, with an emphasis on originality and craftsmanship.

 The Guild has had a diverse and interesting membership since its founding.
 One of the most unique was the group of maximum security prisoners from Raiford who were art students under University of Florida art professor Don Murray.
 Money from the sales of their paintings went to purchase more art supplies for them.
 There was also a hand dipped candle making group who listed their address simply as "the woods".
 A small leather working group calling themselves Damian's Leather made billfolds, handbags and other leather items.
 A nine member Micanopy sewing cooperative who created clothing items such as peasant blouses, women's dresses and children's clothes participated.
 One 80 year old member made quilt tops using designs handed down in her family for over 100 years.

-ARTISANS' GUILD GALLERY BOARD MEMBERS 2017 Hannalore Kroger, CEO Candace McCaffery, Co-President Marilyn Gray, Co-President Jeanne Bunting, Vice President Jacquelyne Collett, Treasurer Joyce Marie Lottinville, Secretary
+ARTISANS' GUILD GALLERY BOARD MEMBERS 2022-2023 Jeanne Bunting, President Bettianne Ford, Vice-President Jacquelyne Collett, Treasurer Joyce Marie Lottinville, Secretary